FBoucher/stream-projects/Streams/2020-11-04-Stream138-AzUrlShortener-TinyBlazorAdmin.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is finalizing the documentation to make sure it's possible to deploy the AzUrlShortener with the next interface (static webapp).
+Once the doc is updated it's time to merge those PRs and upgrade to version 2.

 📺 - Twitch archive - stream no.138